NeurBench: A Benchmark Suite for Learned Database Components with Drift Modeling: Controllable Drift Synthesis Framework

 where $\mathcal{C}$ is the corresponding inherent correlations, and $g_{\vb{Z}}: \Omega_{\vb{Z}} \times [0, 1] \times \mathcal{C} \rightarrow \Omega_\vb{Z}$ is the drift function applied on input space $\vb{Z}$, transforming its distribution on the same domain. \end{definition}

-Given a distribution $\mathbb{P}^{(i)}$ and the drift factor $d_i$, \htedit{the generated new distribution $\mathbb{P}^{(j)}$ should} 1) exhibit drift quantified by $d$ from $\mathbb{P}^{(i)}$; and 2) preserve inherent correlations $\mathcal{C}$.
+Given a distribution $\mathbb{P}^{(i)}$ and the drift factor $d_i$, the generated new distribution $\mathbb{P}^{(j)}$ should 1) exhibit drift quantified by $d$ from $\mathbb{P}^{(i)}$; and 2) preserve inherent correlations $\mathcal{C}$.
+The quality of $\mathbb{P}^{(j)}$ degrades as either requirement is violated.
 Mathematically, this is equivalent to finding a hypersurface in $\Omega_{\vb{Z}}$, the domain of input space $\vb{Z}$ (\emph{i.e.}, either data and workload), which satisfies the equation:

 However, there are infinite solutions to Equation~\ref{eq:find-d}, which makes it difficult to interpret and control.
-To solve this, we limit the \htedit{expressiveness} of $\mathbb{P}_{j}$ \htedit{through a DDPM-based generator.} }
+To solve this, we limit the expressiveness of $\mathbb{P}_{j}$ through a DDPM-based generator.